bhagyashriyogeshpatil/flavor-fusion/README.md

 #### New Flavor Page

-The "New Flavor" page allows users to submit a new flavor to the application. he link to this page is only visible to users who are logged in.
+The New Flavor page allows users to submit a new flavor to the application. he link to this page is only visible to users who are logged in.
 When clicked, it takes them to a form where they can enter details about the new flavor.

 - Required Fields:
   - All fields, except for the optional image upload, must be filled out.